flyser/cournal/README.md

  * GTK+ 3.x
  * Twisted for python3 (download script: download-twisted.sh)

+## Installation ##

+A proper installation is unsupported at the moment.
+To start Cournal run
+    ./download-twisted.sh
+in Cournals base directory

+Patches to support system-wide installation are very welcome.

 ## Usage ##

+##### Server ######

+    cournal-server.py [portnumber]

+##### Client ######

 Start Cournal, select "Annotate PDF" and then "Connect to Server".

 ## File Format ##

-The file format should be compatible to Xournals .xoj files.
+The file format is compatible to Xournals .xoj files, but Cournal might not be able to open some .xoj files created by Xournal, because the it doesn't support all features of the file format.
+The other way around should work though.